GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 ### Environment

-This sample application runs with Python 2.7.
+The application runs with Python 2.7.
 It's tested on Mac OS X and Linux.

-Alternatively, a Google Compute Engine instance can be used to run this sample, which works as a controller of the Hadoop cluster.
+Alternatively, a Google Compute Engine instance can be used to run the application, which works as a controller of the Hadoop cluster.

 Known Issues